gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 ## [1] "nnom"
 ```

-Just like we would do with data frames, accessing vertex attributes is done via the dollar sign operator `$` together with the `V` function, for example, accessing the first 10 elements of the variable `hispanic` can be done as follows:
+Just like we would do with data frames, accessing vertex attributes is done via the dollar sign operator `$`.
+Together with the `V` function; for example, accessing the first ten elements of the variable `hispanic` can be done as follows:

 ```r